oguzgelal/juken/README.md

 WaniAnki is a minimalistic review app for [WaniKani](https://www.wanikani.com/) optimized for speed.
 It eliminates the need for typing; you just have to recall, reveal the answer and submit by swiping left or right.

-WaniAnki was inspired by the popular flashcard app [Anki](https://ankiweb.net/) in the sense that it allows you to reveal the answer instead of having to typing it out, and it features Tinder-like swipe gestures to submit your answers.
+WaniAnki was inspired by the popular flashcard app [Anki](https://ankiweb.net/) in the sense that it allows revealing the answers instead of having to typing it out, and it features Tinder-like swipe gestures to effectively submit your answers.
 Just login with your WaniKani Personal Access Token and start swiping.

 ### User Interface